Kishp92/Opioid-Over-Dose-Related-Deaths-2015-2017/README.md

 4. Hand surgery providers prescribed the most at 58% followed by pain management.
 5. There were many providers who prescribed more than 90% and a high claim count but a few stood out such as Dr. Mark Murphy with a prescribing rate of 66% but with a very high claim count at 22,652 in Alabama.
 Prescribers like these may be good subjects to investigate.

-UPDATE ON DR. MARK MURPHY: https://www.justice.gov/opa/pr/pain-clinic-owners-convicted-unlawfully-distributing-opioids-and-multimillion-dollar-health
+<a href="https://www.justice.gov/opa/pr/pain-clinic-owners-convicted-unlawfully-distributing-opioids-and-multimillion-dollar-health">UPDATE ON DR. MARK MURPHY</a>